SamDonohoo/Elimia-Population-Genomics/README.md

 ## Elimia-Population-Genomics

-Scripts and command line from study on spring-associated pleurocerid snails in Alabama.
+Scripts and command line from study on spring-obligate pleurocerid snails in Alabama.

 Raw data and files can be found at INSERTLINKHERE